rohinnz/Maya-Scene-Exporter/README.md

 ## Bookshelf example

 In this example scene, there are multiple copies of the book model that all share the same shape node.
-The tool identifies this during export and only exports one FBX model for a book while storing the transform information for each instance in a JSON file called Bookshelf.SceneExport.json.
+The tool identifies this during export and only exports one FBX model for the book while storing the transform information for each instance in a JSON file called Bookshelf.SceneExport.json.

 ![Alt text](maya_ZWVmxWTqCC.png?raw=true "Exporting in Maya")

-![Alt text](Unity_JgoSQkWuNY.png?raw=true "Importing in Unity")
+![Alt text](Unity_JgoSQkWuNY.png?raw=true "Importing in Unity") This Unity scene is made up of only 2 models.